If you like the appearence (it's based on chess.com) you can get the scid pieces/squares here

 I started from the following databases/sources.

-I then merged in all of the TWIC back issues up to (at present 10th September 2018) as well as all the master games from pgnmentor.
+I then merged in all of the TWIC back issues up to the date on the archive as well as all the master games from pgnmentor.

 If you have anything I'm missing or interesting links, tweet me @caissabase